How to Change the Default Search Engine in Microsoft Edge

 - Go down to the bottom and click View Advanced Settings

-- Scroll to Search in the address bar with, click on it and select Add New
+- Scroll to Search in the address bar with, click on it and select Add New.
+Depending on your OS and browser version, you may need to click directly on the option Change search engine, as shown in the screenshot below.

 - Click on Google and select Add as default